-October 14, 2015: The Ministry of Environment has released a policy update outlining proposed changes to the Solid Fuel Burning Domestic Appliance Regulation (SFBDAR).
-The proposed changes are designed to ensure that only clean burning wood stoves and other wood burning appliances are sold in B.C.
+April 7, 2016 The Ministry of Environment has released a policy update outlining proposed changes to the Open Burning Smoke Control Regulation (OBSCR).
+The proposed changes are designed to reduce smoke impacts in communities while facilitating necessary burning.

 The ministry is inviting comment on the proposed changes.
 Find out more here.

-Wildfire Smoke Forecasts Ended for the 2015 Season
+Wildfire Smoke Forecasts (BlueSky) have resumed for the 2016 Season

 April 1, 2016 With big thanks to the sponsors and UBC, the Wildfire Smoke Forecasting system (BlueSky) is up and running for the 2016 season.
 The main forecasts can be found at firesmoke.ca.
 Additional forecasts can be found under the Services tab.